Reconciling cosmic-ray transport theory with phenomenological models motivated by Milky-Way data: Summary

 \section{Summary}

-Neither confinement of CRs by self-excited Alfv\'en waves nor scattering by an ambient fast-mode cascade can plausibly explain CR observations over the entire range of CR energies (Section \ref{sec:cr_transport}).
-Due to the strong damping of fast modes on small scales, the energy dependence of the CR diffusion coefficient in fast-mode turbulence is incompatible with phenomenological models (and observations) at CR energies $\lesssim 10^3$GeV (Figure \ref{fig:kappa_turb}).
+Neither confinement of CRs by self-excited Alfv\'en waves nor scattering by an ambient fast-mode cascade can plausibly explain CR observations over the entire range of CR energies (e.g., \citealt{kc71}; \citealt{farmer_goldreich}; \citealt{fornieri_2021}).
+We provide a pedagogical review of this important result in Sections \ref{sec:sc} and \ref{sec:turb}.
+Due to the strong damping of fast modes on small scales, the energy dependence of the CR diffusion coefficient in fast-mode turbulence is incompatible with observations at CR energies $\lesssim 10^3$ GeV (Figure \ref{fig:kappa_turb} and Figure \ref{fig:kappa_turb_anisotropic}).
+The discrepancy is significantly larger than in phenomenological models which assume CR scattering by an undamped isotropic turbulent cascade (e.g., \citealt{trotta_2011}; \citealt{gaggero_2014}; \citealt{hopkins_cr_pheno}).
 In self-confinement theory, higher-energy CRs are unable to self-confine due to the linear damping of Alfv\'en waves excited by the streaming instability.
 Indeed, for self-excited waves damped by linear damping mechanisms, self-confined CRs stream, to reasonable approximation, at either the Alfv\'en speed or the speed of light (Figure \ref{fig:lin_damping}), which is naively incompatible with the smooth energy dependence measured empirically.
 Non-linear damping of self-excited waves (e.g., non-linear Landau damping) introduces a smoother energy-dependence to CR transport but existing theoretical models predict an energy dependence that is stronger than that observed (see Section \ref{sec:nonlin_damp} and the dashed line in Figure \ref{fig:bc}).